openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 Training
 *********

-1. First of all, we need to choose which classification model we will train.
+1. First of all, you need to choose which classification model you want to train.
 The list of supported templates for classification is available with the command line below.

 .. note::

   The characteristics and detailed comparison of the models could be found in :doc:`Explanation section <../../../explanation/algorithms/classification/multi_class_classification>`.

-  We also can modify the architecture of supported models with various backbones.
+  You also can modify the architecture of supported models with various backbones.
 To do that, please refer to the :doc:`advanced tutorial for model customization <../../advanced/backbones>`.

 .. code-block::